White City: A Novel: Film

 The disc also mentions a film based on the album, directed and "adapted for longform video" by Richard Lowenstein.
 The 60-minute video, entitled White City: The Music Movie, was released by Vestron Music Video in 1985 and stars Pete Townshend, Andrew Wilde and Frances Barber.
 The videotape also features exclusive footage of Townshend discussing the album and film, and the premiere performance of "Night School".
 That song, in a different form, would be included on Hip-O's 2006 reissue as a bonus track.

 Album contents

 The track "White City Fighting" originated as a composition written by David Gilmour for his 1984 solo album About Face.
-He asked Townshend to supply lyrics, but felt that he couldn't relate to them, so Townshend used the song instead with Gilmour playing guitar.
+He asked Townshend to supply lyrics, but felt that he could not relate to them, so Townshend used the song instead with Gilmour playing guitar.
 Gilmour sent the same tune to Roy Harper, whose lyrics had the same effect as Townshend's on Gilmour.
 Harper used the result, "Hope", which has a markedly slower tempo, on his 1985 album Whatever Happened to Jugula? with Harper's son Nick on guitar.